top of page

 Colorado

-Colorado Fresh Food Financing Fund (CO4F) (2013-present): CO4F reached a major milestone in early 2023 with the full deployment of program funds, translating to over $13 million in loan and grant dollars disbursed to grocery businesses and nonprofit entities in communities across the state.
+Colorado Fresh Food Financing Fund (CO4F) (2013-2023): CO4F reached a major milestone in early 2023 with the full deployment of program funds, translating to over $13 million in loan and grant dollars disbursed to grocery businesses and nonprofit entities in communities across the state.
 P.U.M.A. had provided eligibility screening and administrative support to CO4F since the program’s inception in 2013.
 Led by senior associate Andrea Buglione, P.U.M.A. was instrumental in broadening the program’s scope to include projects beyond food retail, such as aggregation and distribution, healthy prepared food and meals, and other innovative community food access initiatives, and for retooling evaluation criteria with a stronger emphasis on food justice.
 We are incredibly grateful for the opportunity to be part of such an impactful program and for our decade-long partnership with the Colorado Housing & Finance Authority (CHFA) and the Colorado Enterprise Fund (CEF).
 To stay updated about any Colorado food access funding opportunities in the future, please refer to https://www.chfainfo.com/business-lending/co4f.

 Denver, Colorado